Amir-Abbas Hoveyda: Prime Minister of Iran (1965–1977)

 An attempt on Mansour's life on 21 January 1965, by a seventeen-year-old devotee of the Fada'yan-e Islam, and Mansour's death in hospital five days later, would completely alter Hoveyda's future.
 As he personally reported the news to an obviously distraught shah, he was ordered to formulate a cabinet.
-Hoveyda would replace the deceased Mansour as the longest running premier in Iran's modern history.
+Hoveyda would replace the deceased Mansour as the longest serving premier in Iran's modern history.
 The sense of autonomy seen among past prime ministers such as Ali Amini, Haj Ali Razmara, and Mohammad Mosaddegh, had been systematically marginalized by the autocratic Mohammad Reza Shah.
-In his rather successful campaign at consolidating power, the king maintained his international image as a constitutional monarch, but Hoveida's tenure as PM attests to how this portrayal was not an objective reflection of circumstances.
+In his rather successful campaign at consolidating power, the king maintained his international image as a constitutional monarch, but Hoveyda's tenure as PM attests to how this portrayal was not an objective reflection of circumstances.
 Hoveyda's premiership would be the pivot behind his resistance to such powerlessness.
 Hoveyda became a household name in Iran through the constant character assassination he received by Towfigh Magazine, Iran's most popular political satire magazine.
 Hoveyda was largely unknown among the population of Iran before Towfigh publicized him.
 He was caricatured in Towfighs weekly magazine carrying a cane (caused by a traffic accident in which he was involved), wearing one carnation in his suit jacket pocket, and smoking a pipe.
 Towfigh Magazine referred to him as "The Caned One" and even devoted an entire book dedicated to exposing his flaws as a premier entitled "Assa-Nameh".
 The magazine (and Iranian media in general) frequently criticized and lampooned Hoveyda, primarily because they intended to criticize the Shah himself, but were unable to directly do so due to censorship.
 Eventually Hoveyda, by order of the Shah, forever shut down Towfigh Magazine in 1971 due to Towfigh Magazine's heavy criticism of the Shah's corruption and policies.
 This was despite the fact that Hoveyda publicly claimed that criticism of the government was to be encouraged, and whereby any restriction of press freedoms had to be by court order through the judiciary and not by unilateral orders of the government.